lacework/terraform-azure-agentless-scanning/preflight_check/README.md

-# Azure Agentless Scanner Preflight Check
+# Azure Agentless Workload Scanner Preflight Check

 A validation tool to ensure your Azure environment is properly configured for deploying the Lacework Agentless Scanner.